bastihaase/Insight18b-SparkSQL-Array/README.md

 adds the desired functionality.

 More specifically, a company heavily invested in SparkSQL might face the issue that arrays functionality is very limited.
-There are (at least) three possible ways to get around this
+In this case, there are (at least) three possible ways to get around this

 - implement it internally